microsoft/language-server-protocol/specification.md

 	 * an identifier (for example `.` in JavaScript) list them in `triggerCharacters`.
 	 */
 	triggerCharacters?: string[];

 	/**
+	 * The list of all possible characters that commit a completion.
+This field can be used
+	 * if clients don't support individual commmit characters per completion item.
+See
+	 * `ClientCapabilities.textDocument.completion.completionItem.commitCharactersSupport`
+	 *
+   * Since 3.2.0
+	 */
+	allCommitCharacters?: string[];

+	/**
 	 * The server provides support to resolve additional